-Rules has the meaning set out in Paragraph 1.3; Secondary Materials means the reclaimed end-user or post-consumer products or scrap processed metals.
-Reclaimed end-user or post-consumer products is material containing metal that is reclaimed from a consumer or commercial product that has been used for its intended purpose by individuals, households or commercial, industrial and institutional facilities as end-users of the product which can no longer be used for its intended purpose - for the avoidance of doubt, reshaping or rebranding of metal from other smelters, refiners, traders or warehouses cannot be included in this category.
-Scrap processed metal is material created during product manufacturing which are returned to a smelter or refiner or remelter.
+Secondary Materials means the reclaimed end-user products (post-consumer) or scrap processed metals (pre-consumer): Reclaimed end-user or post-consumer products is material containing metal that is reclaimed from a consumer or commercial product that has been used for its intended purpose by individuals, households or commercial, industrial and institutional facilities as end-users of the product which can no longer be used for its intended purpose.
+For the avoidance of doubt, reshaping or rebranding of metal from other smelters, refiners, traders or warehouses cannot be included in this category.
+Scrap processed metal (pre-consumer scrap) is material created during product manufacturing which are returned to a smelter or refiner or re-melter.
 Secondary Materials include obsolete, defective, and scrap materials which contain refined or processed metals that are appropriate to recycle in the production of aluminium, copper, lead, nickel, cobalt, tin and zinc.
-For the avoidance of doubt, materials partially processed, unprocessed, or a bi-product from another ore, are not Secondary Materials; Secondary Materials Track means the process and requirements specified in Paragraph 8; Standard means a documented set of requirements which a Brand must meet, together with an auditing or assurance procedure, in order to demonstrate adherence to the OECD Guidance; Standard Audit Report means an audit or suitable assurance report demonstrating that a Brand complies with a relevant Standard; Standard Owner means the entity or entities having the intellectual property or other ownership rights in respect of a Standard; Track means any of: (a) the Recognised Alignment-Assessed Standard Track; (b) the Audited LME RFA Track; or (c) the Published LME RFA Track; (d) the Secondary Materials Track Track A Brand means a Brand to which the Recognised Alignment-Assessed Standard Track either: (i) must be applied in accordance with Paragraph 4.2(a); or (ii) has been electively applied by the Producer of the Brand, in accordance with Paragraph 4.2(b) or 4.4(b).
+For the avoidance of doubt, materials partially processed, unprocessed, or a by-product from another ore are not Secondary Materials; Secondary Materials Track means the process and requirements specified in Paragraph 8; Standard means a documented set of requirements which a Brand must meet, together with an auditing or assurance procedure, in order to demonstrate adherence to the OECD Guidance; Standard Audit Report means an audit or suitable assurance report demonstrating that a Brand complies with a relevant Standard; Standard Owner means the entity or entities having the intellectual property or other ownership rights in respect of a Standard; Track means any of: (a) the Recognised Alignment-Assessed Standard Track; (b) the Audited LME RFA Track; (c) the Published LME RFA Track; or (d) the Secondary Materials Track Track A Brand means a Brand to which the Recognised Alignment- Assessed Standard Track either: (i) must be applied in accordance with Paragraph 4.2(a); or (ii) has been electively applied by the Producer of the Brand, in accordance with Paragraph 4.2(b) or 4.4(b).